nicholas-reis/Football-Advisor-Next/README.md

 2. Select the soccer leagues you are willing/able to watch (multiple selections are allowed)
 3. Click on the "Submit" button
 4. The table will populate with all matches that are being played in that time frame.
 Select matches you are interested in, and any matches that have conflicting times will be grayed out.
-5. (To be implemented) Once you have chosen all games you are interested in, click on the "Generate Itinerary" button to be given a possible trip itinerary.
+5. (To be implemented) Once you have chosen all games you are interested in, click on the "Itinerary" tab to view a possible trip itinerary.

 <hr>